Joseph E. Brooks

-Joseph E. Brooks (born February 24, 1942) is an American politician, journalist and social service agency director from Maine.
+Joseph E. Brooks (February 24, 1942 – March 26, 2022) was an American politician, journalist and social service agency director from Maine.
 An Unenrolled (independent) member of the Maine House of Representatives, Brooks represented a portion of rural Waldo County including his residence in Winterport, Maine.
 He served in the Maine House previously from 1996 to 2002.

-Brooks is originally from Brewer, Maine and graduated from John Bapst Memorial High School in Bangor, Maine.
+Brooks was originally from Brewer, Maine and graduated from John Bapst Memorial High School in Bangor, Maine.
 Brooks served in the Army National Guard from 1959 to 1972.
 He also worked as a newspaper editor and journalist with the Bangor Daily News from 1961 to 1998.

+Brooks died in Winterport, Maine on March 26, 2022, at the age of 82.